 Leadership is important at many levels.
 For example, each participating organization and individual shows leadership when they choose to take part in this work.
 In addition to building common ground among different groups, a crucial aspect of leadership takes place inside each organization involved.
-In other words, successful health improvement efforts involve people who are able to lead inside their own organizations to create an inspiring vision and promote understanding of the high priority of improving population health-and sometimes modify existing approaches to align their efforts with those of others.
+In other words, successful health improvement efforts involve people able to lead inside their own organizations to create an inspiring vision, and sometimes modifying existing approaches to better align their efforts with those of others.
+Success depends on the engagement, commitment, involvement, and support (financial and otherwise) from each organization.